mullinmax/aggy/README.md

 ## TODO
-- [ ] make side menu useable
-    - [ ] add an edit/delete button/route for feeds
-    - [ ] when adding feed suggest categories/autofill
 - [ ] pagination
-- [ ] add published date, favicon and metadata to items
-- [ ] add feed management + stats(opens, % open, new since last open)
-- [ ] collect user data (opens, up and down votes)
+- [ ] user opens, up and down votes
 - [ ] break image collection into seperate microservice
 - [ ] create embeddings microservice for text/images
 - [ ] create microservice for training models on embeddings and user data